asen/smg/docs/smg.md

 - influxdb - plugin to forward all data writes to an influxdb end-point (in batches) in format compatible with the Prometheus influxdb adapter.

 - cc - (CommonCommands) implements various commands including parsers+getters for CSV output, SNMP (snmpget) output, string transformers as more efficient replacements for using bash/cut/awk etc as external commands.

+- auth - (Authentication methods provider) - currently implements a simple "Trusted Header" auth, to be used together with a reverse proxy which actually does the authentication and supplies an "user id" header to the backend.

 <a name="concepts-monitoring" />